What you will learn in this article:

 As you will learn in this article, there are a few factors that go into evaluating a mattress.
 Superficial comfort can be misleading.
 The chemicals might not be obvious.
 The long-term impact can be harmful.

-In doing mattress research over the past few weeks, I used the following eight criteria to pick the best mattress:
+In doing mattress research over the past couple of years, I used the following eight criteria to help you pick the best mattress:

 - Non-toxic (includes no off-gassing) and hypoallergenic